 India Community Center was conceived to be a place where every generation of the Indian Diaspora could find comfort in various facets of their culture, preserve and practice unique traditions, and celebrate festivals and social milestones in a welcoming environment.
 It was also designed to be a center where people of other cultures can explore and experience Indian traditions and values.

-In addition to cherishing heritage, the ICC founders also decided that promoting brotherhood and fraternity in the spirit of the constitution would be even more important in a distant land.
-So uniting the diverse community also becomes one of ICC’s goals.
+In addition to cherishing our heritage, ICC founders also decided that promoting brotherhood and fraternity in the spirit of the constitution would be even more important in a distant land.
+So uniting the diverse community also became one of ICC’s goals.
 And finally, incorporating community service as an essential pillar of this center was considered vital to living up to traditional Indian values.
 Thus came into being our mission of UNITE.
 SERVE.
 CELEBRATE

 India Community Center (ICC) opened its first facility in February 2003 with the efforts of the Godhwani brothers, Anil and Gautam, first generation Indian Americans and successful entrepreneurs, who created ICC as a non-profit organization dedicated to serving the Indian American and Greater Bay Area community.
 ICC is a non-religious and non-political organization with a goal to unite, serve and celebrate Indian culture in the community.

-- Annual Budget from $500K to $3.0M in 2010
+- Annual Budget has grown from $500K to $4M in 2022

-- Camps: From less than 50 kids to 1400 kids in 2010
+- Youth Camp participation has increased from less than 50 kids to 1400 kids served annually

-- Weekly Newsletter Readership: From less than 500 to over 15,000 in 2010
+- Weekly Newsletter Readership: From less than 500 to over 45,000 in 2022